 - Social Security number

 Once you input this information and hit “Submit,” Kabbage will perform a hard pull on your credit.
 Remember, though, Kabbage focuses on the performance of your business — not your credit score.

-Once Kabbage’s system analyzes your credit history and your account transactions, an approval decision will be made.
+An approval decision will be made once Kabbage’s system analyzes your credit history and your account transactions.
 Within minutes, you’ll be able to see if you’ve been approved for a line of credit.
 Once approved, you’ll have access to the Kabbage Dashboard, which features your full credit limit and options for withdrawing funds.
-You can withdraw the full amount, or you can select the amount and terms that work for you.
+You can withdraw the full amount or select the amount and terms that work for you.